 Winter months are dreary in New York City, but perhaps none so much as January 2021.
 Cold air and gray clouds blew between the skyscrapers as the world below remained stuck in the pandemic’s icy grip.

 But that month, a small corner of the city briefly came alive when a majestic Snowy Owl appeared in Central Park.
-Bird fanatics and dozens of other regular New Yorkers ventured out of their homes, hoping to catch a glimpse.
+Bird fanatics and dozens of other intrigued New Yorkers ventured out of their homes, hoping to catch a glimpse.

 Chart: Snowy Owl Search Interest